racket/racket/build.md

   `raco setup` step, which makes sense if you want to make changes and then run `raco setup` yourself.

-* A package is sometimes a subdirectory within a Git repository, and it would be better if the checkout in `"extra-pkgs"` matched the repository name instead of the package name.
-If you know the repository name, you can use
+* The argument after `--clone` is a directory, and by default, the package name is inferred from the directory.
+Within an in-place build of the main Racket repository, for example, the conventional use

+    `raco pkg update --clone extra-pkgs/<pkg-name>`

+  creates `"extra-pkgs/<pkg-name>"` as a clone of the Git repository for
+  <_pkg-name_> (and `".gitignore"` for the Racket repository excludes
+  `"extra-pkgs"`).

+* To use a clone directory name that is different than the package name, you can supply the package name explicitly after the `--clone` directory name:

-    `raco pkg update --clone extra-pkgs/<repo-name> <pkg-name>`
+    `raco pkg update --clone <repo-name> <pkg-name>`

-  to make the distinction.

-* This same approach will generally work if you’re starting from a distribution installer instead of the checkout of the Racket sources from the main Git repository.
-You’ll need write permission to the installation, though, so that `raco pkg update` can redirect the package.
-Also, there’s no particular reason to use `extra-pkgs` in that case.

 * If you’re done and want to go back to the normal installation for
   <_pkg-name_>, use

-    `raco pkg update --lookup <pkg-name>`
+    `raco pkg update --unclone <pkg-name>`

 * See Developing Packages with Git for more information about how packages are meant to work as Git repositories.